 5. Gen Z consumers are 2x more likely to shop on mobile devices than Millennials.

 Concerns like the safety of mobile transactions or the size of the screen don’t seem to plague this generation.
 It’s critical, then, that businesses get their mobile game right and overhaul the shopping experience they provide for this mobile-friendly audience.

 6. Over 32% of Gen Z transactions happen on a mobile device.

 As Gen Z-ers spend more time on their mobile devices than any other generation, it’s not a surprise that over a third of transactions happen on a mobile device.

 7. 58% of Gen Z users check their email multiple times a day.

 Certain Generation Z facts and trends can upend generally held notions.
-One of these is that This age group isn’t exactly bringing about email’s demise.
+One of these is that this age group isn’t exactly bringing about email’s demise.
 Less than 1% of Gen Z-ers never check their mail.
-Since almost 67% of Gen Z-ers receive 20 or fewer emails in a day, marketers face a lot less competition for their messages in this format than they do in some other channels.
-64.9% of Gen Z-ers use email for personal communication, proving that a majority prefer to use email even when they have other channels at their disposal such as texting.
+Since 66.9% of Gen Z-ers receive 20 or fewer emails in a day, marketers face a lot less competition for their messages in this format than they do in some other channels.
+64.9% of Gen Z-ers use email for personal communication, proving that a majority prefer to use email even when they have other channels at their disposal, such as texting.

 8. 31.8% of Gen Z-ers would like to receive emails from brands a couple of times a week.